blaenk/site/input/notes/redis.markdown

 `HINCRBY`/`HINCRBYFLOAT` can be used to increment a value by a specific amount.

-# Publish/Subscribe {#publish-subscribe}
+# Publish-Subscribe

-Redis supports publish/subscribe operations.
+Redis supports publish-subscribe operations.
 There are straightforward commands `SUBSCRIBE`, `UNSUBSCRIBE`, and `PUBLISH`.
 There are also (un)subscribe commands that apply to channels that match a given pattern: `PSUBSCRIBE` and `PUNSUBSCRIBE`.

 If a client gets disconnected and a message is sent before it can reconnect, it will never see the message.
 For this reason, it may be desirable to use a message broker such as [RabbitMQ].
 The `client-output-buffer-limit` option is used to configure the maximum client buffer size.